devcass/hangman/README.md

 ## Getting started

 1. Clone the project with `git@github.com:devcass/hangman.git`
-2. Enter in the project with `cd movie-seat-booking`
+2. Enter in the project with `cd hangman`
 3. Click on the file to open on your favorite browser